anushkabhatcode/Resume-Builder/Back-end/readme.md

 Steps to run the application.

 1. Navigate to source directory
-2. Run pip install -r requirements.txt
+2. Run python3 -m pip install -r requirements.txt
 3. Run python3 app.py

 The application will execute in port 5000.